JHU-PL-Lab/www-fpse/lecture/lists.md

 ```

 * Now, using the `List.cartesian_product` function we can make all possible pairs of (front,back) elements
+  - (Also observe how these OCaml combinators have overlap with math combinators we already knew)

 ```ocaml
 let all_front_back_pairs l =